sygmaprotocol/sygma-relayer/README.md

-  deploy      Deploy smart contracts erc20       Set of commands for interacting with ERC20 contract erc721      Set of commands for interacting with an ERC721 contract fee-handler Set of commands for interacting with an feeHandler contract utils       Set of utility commands
+  deploy      Deploy smart contracts erc20       Set of commands for interacting with ERC20 contract erc721      Set of commands for interacting with an ERC721 contract utils       Set of utility commands

 Flags: